 The Federal Direct Subsidized and Unsubsidized Stafford Loans are a federally funded loans not based on demonstrated financial need and accrues interest while the student is enrolled in school.
 Application for a Federal Direct Stafford Loan is made by completing a Master Promissory Note and Entrance Counseling at www.studentloans.gov.
 Stafford Loans must be repaid.
 During enrollment periods, interest may be paid on an Unsubsidized Direct Stafford Loan on a quarterly basis or deferred until payment of principal begins.
 Repayment of principal (an accrued interest, if any) begins 6 months after enrollment is less that half-time.
-The interest rate for an Endorsement seeking student Subsidized and Unsubsidized loan is fixed at 4.45% as of July 1, 2017.
-The interest rate for a Graduate Unsubsidized Loan is fixed at 6.0% as of July 1, 2017.
-Note: The federal government may deduct up to 1.069% until October 1, 2017 and up to 1.066% until October 1, 2018 of the loan before disbursing the proceeds to the College.
-Graduate students may receive up to \$20,500 per year in Federal Direct Unsubsidized Stafford Loans.
+The interest rate for an Endorsement seeking student Subsidized and Unsubsidized loan is fixed at 4.53% as of July 1, 2019.
+The interest rate for a Graduate Unsubsidized Loan is fixed at 6.08% as of July 1, 2019.
+Note: The federal government may deduct up to 1.062% until October 1, 2019 of the loan before disbursing the proceeds to the College.
+Graduate students may receive up to \$20,500 per year in Federal Direct

+Unsubsidized Stafford Loans.
 The maximum lifetime loan limit is \$138,500 in Federal Direct Stafford Loan funding (this includes both Subsidized and Unsubsidized Loans) of which a maximum of \$65,000 in Subsidized funding is allowed.